jmh3434/java-precourse/Precourse Java.md

 The **client** requests informations through HTTP Requests

--   clients make requests to a server.
-Server receives that request
+-   Clients make requests to a server and the server receives that request
--   When the client calls the API, the server gets the information, queries the database, and return that information back to the client
+-   When the client calls the API, the server gets the information, queries the database, and returns that information back to the client
     -   Servers are listening for traffic on certain ports (API is associated with the server)
-    -   When API is called, the server knows how to perform a job, and return a result back to the client.
+    -   When an API is called, the server knows how to perform a job, and return a result back to the client.

-The client server model demonstrates how how the internet works everywhere in the world
+**Recap**: The client server model demonstrates how how the internet works everywhere in the world.

 # Database